yeslayla/birdbot/ReadMe.md

 ## Using Docker

 The container is expecting the config file to be located at `/etc/birdbot/birdbot.yaml`.
-The easily solution here is to mount the conifg with a volume.
+The easily solution here is to mount the config with a volume.

 Example:
 ```bash